 For phonics, they read stories about a boy losing his rosary or a neighbour joining the church.
 In science, they learn about God’s handiwork.
 Our study of history started with creation and will include discussion of Biblical figures like Abraham and Jesus as well as the cultures around them.
 I love the way that our faith is part of everything we do, instead of just a class by itself—or not mentioned at all.

 I want us to have a close family.
 I want the girls to regard their sisters as their best friends.
 When Sunshine was in Kindergarten, she’d come home from a day of classes tired and grumpy.
 She and Lily often bickered and fought after school.
 In our first year of homeschooling, I noticed a huge improvement in their relationship with each other.
 I love watching them playing together and including Jade in their activities too.

 We aren’t bound to either the school year or the daily schedule of a school.
-This can mean things like the fact that we started school at home a week before most other schools in BC did and we took this week off because my mom was visiting.
-It also means we could do extra work to catch up on the days that we missed or that we can take a day off for a field trip or a play date.
+This can mean things like start school at home a week before most other schools in BC did.
+We took this week off because my mom was visiting.
+It also means we can do extra work to catch up on the days that we missed or that we can take a day off for a field trip or a play date.

 4. No bullies or peer pressure

 Last spring, it seemed like a lot of my friends were posting stories on Facebook about their children being bullied at school.
 While I know that schools do what they can to prevent bullying, I think the reality of sticking kids together in a classroom is that it’s gonna happen.
 I was grateful to my parents for homeschooling me so that I didn’t have to face peer pressure or bullies.
 Sunshine and Lily have experienced some bullying, but so far it’s been isolated incidents that we can talk about and then forget.

 5. Practical life skills

 This will matter more as the girls get a bit older, but homeschooling offers more opportunities for them to learn basic life skills like cooking, cleaning and grocery shopping.